sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 ```

 **Note**
-The Make target `xprove` will exit with non-zero status and it is a know issue.
+The Make target `xprove` will exit with non-zero status and it is a known issue.
 These errors are because of missing KAST (internal K AST) to SMT
-translation.
-We do not need the translations as we have separate tool
+translations in the sym-ex engine backend.
+We do not need the translations as we have a separate tool
 [spec-to-smt](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/source/tools/spec-to-smt/spec-to-smt.cpp)
 to achieve the translation from the summary that the target `xprove` produces.
 However, please note that all these error messages can be safely ignored as it